 Following the passing of a Special Resolution of the Company in September 2010 and the approval of a petition placed before the High Court of Ireland, the Company was permitted to reduce its share premium in the amount of US\$160,000,000 during 2011.
-This amount was, therefore, transferred to retained earnings in the current year's financial statements.
+This amount was, therefore, transferred to retained earnings in the 2011 financial statements.